apache/cordova-docs/www/docs/en/dev/config_ref/index.md

 ## allow-navigation

 Controls which URLs the WebView can be navigated to.
 Applies to top-level navigations only.
-See the [Allow List Guide][whitelist_navigation] for details.
+See the [Allow List Guide][allow_list_navigation] for details.

 Attributes | Description
 ----------------- | ------------